Chapter 12 Native-code compilation (ocamlopt)

 Enforce the separation between types string and bytes,

 thereby making strings read-only.
-This will become the default in
+This is the default.

 When a type is visible under several module-paths, use the shortest